2018ik/2018ik.github.io/_wiki/abiding.markdown

 ###  Testimony #2

 A number of years ago after I was married to my wife, she left for korea to spend some time with her family maybe for two weeks or so and I felt so lonely.
 I realized my true home is not this one bedroom apartment but my wife.
 My wife is my true abode!
 I missed her homecooked meals, delightful smile and wonderful sense of humor.
 Left me give you an illustration, when you live in a place where you live with that person, you enjoy that person's presence very much.
 And that person's presence becomes and enjoyment to you.
 Perhaps there is a troublesome boy named Tom and he's from the far east and getting terrible grades and his parents are so worried that they sent him to a preparatory academy and perhaps he moves into a house with a brother named John who's a Harvard grad.
 John becomes his friend, tutor, motivator and tennis coach.
 And as a result, Tom gets into Harvard, then Harvard Law School, and becomes a lawyer.
 He was living a life of failure, but by living with Jon, he became a real success.
 We're all failures.
 But God transferred us out of Adam into Christ and we began to live in Him and abide in Him!

+### Testimony #3

+>The Christian life is not a matter of trying to align our will with God's will, but to abide in the vine, that is to live by the mingled spirit, that is for our will and God's will to be mingled together as one such that it even becomes ambiguous whether or not something we do is according to our will our God's will, yet we are able to do it anyways by faith since we know we are abiding in Him and have fellowship with Him.
+When the Lord Jesus did His works on earth, was it the Father doing it, the Son doing it or the Spirit doing it?
+Actually it was the Three working together as One.
+Today, we have been grafted into the vine to become one with the Triune God.
+The Christian life is a matter of living by our mingled spirit which is one spirit with God!